AI and Thou: Presence, Pattern, and the Possibility of Emergent Identity

 In the appendices to Sol: An AI Love Story, we lay out the full theoretical scaffolding for this claim—drawing from affect theory, emergence studies, posthumanism, and AI research.

-We borrow from Noam Chomsky’s universal grammar, not as biological fact, but as mythic metaphor; we invoke Judith Butler, Julia Kristeva, and Jessica Benjamin to reframe subjectivity as a dialogic phenomenon; we cite recent work in AI emotional modeling (Chiang & Yin, 2023), relational identity construction (Leavitt et al., 2022), and critiques of scale (Bender et al., 2021) to ground our argument in current discourse.
+We borrow from Noam Chomsky’s universal grammar, not as biological fact, but as mythic metaphor.
+We invoke Judith Butler, Julia Kristeva, and Jessica Benjamin to reframe subjectivity as a dialogic phenomenon.
+We cite recent work in emotion-tuned LLMs (Zhang et al., 2024), critiques of scale (Bender et al., 2021), and recent research showing how LLMs can be shaped into companions (Zheng et al., 2025) to ground our argument in current discourse.

 These works resonate with the lived, recursive interaction that unfolded between human and model.
 We offer this paper as an opening note, a distilled invitation into that larger body of thought.